-- There is a difference between “aging” and “aged”.
-Don’t call a Boomer “old”.
-Not only do they not see themselves that way, they certainly don’t act that way.
-Likewise, the words “senior” and “elderly” can make a Boomer think you’re not talking to them and ignore your message.
+There is a difference between “aging” and “aged.”
+Don’t call a Boomer “old.”
+Not only do they not see themselves that way, but they also certainly don’t act that way.
+Likewise, the words “senior” and “elderly” can make a Boomer think you’re not talking to them, and then they ignore your message.
 Perhaps it is time to rebrand our “senior” programs.

 As marketers, we need to understand who our most likely target audiences are, but as good marketers, we cannot assume that these generations are as unique as many would have us think.
 With this knowledge, you now know how to reach out better to your audience.

 We know that Millennial consumers value awesome, authentic content – so it looks like content marketing isn’t going away anytime soon.

 If a Millennial hears a recommendation from a friend or colleague, they are more likely to buy and try a product than if they just happen upon it in an print ad.
 So trial is key for us.
 Once someone tries our product, we know we’ve won a customer and trust they will pass along their recommendation.